udacity/nd013-c1-vision-starter/README.md

 utils.py - various convenience functions
-Exploratory Data Analysis.ipynb - an analysis of the dataset Explore augmentations.ipynb - used to visualise the augmentations in a given configuration file filenames.txt - a list of all the dataset file names dark_files.txt - a list of the files containing dark scenes rainy_files.txt - a list of the files containing rainy scenes ...
+Exploratory Data Analysis.ipynb - an analysis of the dataset Explore augmentations.ipynb - used to visualise the augmentations in a given configuration file filenames.txt - a list of all the dataset files' names dark_files.txt - a list of the files containing dark scenes rainy_files.txt - a list of the files containing rainy scenes ...
 ```

 #### Environment Setup
-Follow the instructions in `build/README.md` to set up the docker container with the required packages.
-The following instructions should be executed from within the container.
+Follow the instructions in `build/README.md` to set up the docker container with the required packages. **The following instructions should be executed from within the container.**

 #### Downloading and processing the data
 Run the following command to download and process the data:
 ```
 python download_process.py --data_dir {processed_file_location} --size {number of files you want to download}
 ```

 #### Creating the splits